-The pressure to stand out among a sea of job applicants is growing every day.
 The stress is leading job seekers to stretch the truth on their resumés—and you can easily understand why when you look at the facts.

 On average, 118 applicants apply to any given job, with only 2% of them actually scoring an interview.
 So what if you only ever used Photoshop once in high school?
 Go ahead and put it on your resumé under a bold headline that reads “Skills.”

 One company that is working to alleviate this HR burden is Empty Cubicle.
 It is creating the world’s first verified human resource platform that facilitates the critical connection between individuals seeking new job opportunities and employers looking for independent talent.